mourad-ghafiri/bitcoin_address_brute_force_benchmark/README.md

 # The Cryptographic Fortress of Bitcoin:
-## Why Brute-Forcing Addresses is Mathematically Impossible
+## Why Brute-Forcing Addresses is Mathematically Difficult

 ---